adrian555/DocsDump/FirstImpressionOnMLflow.md

 Blogs and meetups from databricks describe *MLflow* and its roadmap, including [Introducing MLflow: an Open Source Machine Learning Platform](https://databricks.com/blog/2018/06/05/introducing-mlflow-an-open-source-machine-learning-platform.html) and [MLflow: Infrastructure for a Complete Machine Learning Life Cycle](https://www.slideshare.net/databricks/mlflow-infrastructure-for-a-complete-machine-learning-life-cycle).
 Users and developers can find useful information to try out *MLflow* and further contribute to the project.

-This blog, however, will show the values of *MLflow* and describe the internals of the *MLflow* based on the firsthand experience and the study of the source code.
-It will also look for places *MLflow* can be enhanced by some comparison with other similar projects.
+This blog, however, will dig further and describe some internals of the *MLflow* based on the firsthand experience and the study of the source code.
+It will also provide suggestions on places *MLflow* may be improved.

 ## What is MLflow
 ***MLflow*** is targeted as an open source platform for the complete machine learning lifecycle.
 A complete machine learning lifecycle at least includes raw data ingestion, data analysis and preparing, model training, model evaluation, model deployment and finally model maintenance. *MLflow* is built as a Python package and provides open REST APIs and commands to